kali-linex/linex/Documentation/process/handling-regressions.rst

 What to do when receiving regression reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ensure the Linux kernel's regression tracker and others subscribers of the
+Ensure the Linex kernel's regression tracker and others subscribers of the
 `regression mailing list <https://lore.kernel.org/regressions/>`_
-(regressions@lists.linux.dev) become aware of any newly reported regression:
+(regressions@lists.linex.dev) become aware of any newly reported regression:

  * When you receive a report by mail that did not CC the list, immediately bring
    it into the loop by sending at least a brief "Reply-all" with the list CCed;